KTP – Potassium titanyl phosphate

 Gray tracking effects appears especially quickly in Continues-Wave (CW) regime or using long pulses.

-Hydrothermal-grown KTP minimizing “gray tracking” effect, however they are at least 4 times more expensive and they are growing slower.
+Hydrothermal-grown KTP minimizing “gray tracking” effect, however they are at least 4 times more expensive and growth process is much slower.

-Flux-grown KTP have water absorption line at 2940 nm, do not allow to use this crystal for tunable parametric generation close to 3 µm.
+Flux-grown KTP have water absorption line at 2940 nm.
+Water line prevents effective use of this crystal for tunable parametric generation close to 3 µm.